casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 ## BalanceServiceByJsonRPC

-This service was removed from 3.0.0 release.
+This service was removed from the 3.0.0 release.
 It has only one method - `getAccountBalance`.
 Please use `CasperServiceByJsonRPC.getAccountBalance` instead.

 ## EventName

 Enum `EventName` lost two values: `DeployProcessed` and `DeployAccepted`. `TransactionAccepted`, `TransactionProcessed` and `TransactionExpired` were added.
-Deploys stopped being a first-entity in favor of Transactions, so they all Deploys will be, in the SSE streams, communicated as `Transaction*` events.
+Deploys stopped being a first-entity in favor of Transactions, so all Deploys will be, in SSE streams, communicated as `Transaction*` events.
 Please bear in mind that the internal structure of the events did change significantly.

 ## Speculative endpoints

-Speculative endpoints are currently not supported by the JS SDK
+Speculative endpoints are currently not supported by the Casper JS SDK